kk44yy44kk/console_color/README.md

 # ncc - Nice Console Colors
+This showcase is outdated and will be updated in the future.

 Is a very simple Python module for changing text color with ANSI escape codes.
 It offers a minimalistic and customisable functional approach to coloring and highlighting text inside of the terminal.
 Ncolorc also provides a simple way to make progress bars.